mpurschke/CoincidenceProcessor/README.md

 # CoincidenceProcessor
 Preserving the RatCap software for posterity

-This is the coincidence processor that we used for the PET imaging data of the RatCap PET detector and its derivatives (the Breast Scanner, and the Plant Scanner).
+This is the coincidence processor that I wrote for the PET imaging data of the RatCap PET detector and its derivatives (the Breast Scanner, and the Plant Scanner).